loafey/master-thesis/Thesis/1.0. Introduction/Motivation.typ

 former requires copying, and subsequently a form of automatic memory management, at least for convenience, whereas the latter can be modified in place.

-#ln makes use of linear logic to introduce mutable data structures in the
-context of functional programming languages.
 Girard's linear logic @girard1987linear is a refinement of classical and intuitionistic logic, where, rather than propositions being truth statements, they represent _resources_, meaning propositions are objects that can be modified into other objects.
 Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming.
 In linear logic, the uses of weakening and contraction are carefully controlled, which in a programming language setting means variables must be used exactly once.
+Because the use of resources is carefully controlled, mutable data structures can be used in a safe way.

 The goal for #ln is not only to be used as a system-level level language, but also as an intermedate compilation target for (linear) functional programming